GestaltCogTeam/DSformer/README.md

 To unified manage all baselines and models from our lab, DSformer's code will be stored together with other baselines at the following link: https://github.com/zezhishao/BasicTS

-In the near future, I will upload the code (with commercial approval) to the above link (I am currently meeting the deadline and will sort out and upload the code in November.).
-If you are interested in the DSformer, please get it from the corresponding link.
+The complete parameter Settings and training pipline are stored in the above link.

+The current repository stores the model files for DSformer.
+Please note that we have optimized the code for DSformer in order to comply with commercial regulations.
+After testing, the current version has improved performance.

 The core hyperparameters include the following parts:
 - Input_len: History length
 - out_len：Future length
 - num_id：Number of variables
-- num_layer：Number of layers
+- num_layer：Number of layers.
+1 or 2
-- muti_head：Number of muti_head attention
+- muti_head：Number of muti_head attention.
+1 to 4
-- dropout：dropout
+- dropout：dropout.
+0.15 to 0.3
-- num_samp：Number of subsequence
+- num_samp：Number of subsequence.
+2 or 3
-- IF_node: Whether to use variable embedding
+- IF_node: Whether to use variable embedding.
+True or False

+In addition, some hyperparameters related to the learning rate are given as follows:
+- Initial learning rate: 0.0002
+- Learning rate decay strategy：MultiStepLR
+- milestone = [1,15,25,50,75,100], gamme = 0.5

 If the code is helpful to you, please cite the following paper: